Mining on Lium Compute Subnet

 After successfully setting up your miner:

-- Add GPU Executors: Follow the executor setup guide
+- Add GPU Nodes: Follow the node setup guide

 - Monitor Performance: Track your rewards and adjust as needed

-- Scale Operations: Add more executors as you validate profitability
+- Scale Operations: Add more nodes as you validate profitability

 - Join Community: Engage with other miners in Discord for tips and updates